-I found it very difficult as a young boy to find meaningful information on this fascinating career choice.
+I found it very difficult as a young boy to find meaningful information on this interesting career choice.
 Back then, the only options readily available to me were the local library bookshelves or the scant resources held in my school library.
 The choice of reading matter on the subject of veterinary careers available at that time was very, very limited.

-Today, there are so many more resources available and hopefully, this selection will fill that void and provide great insight into this wonderfully worthwhile activity.
+Today, there are so many more resources available, and hopefully, this selection will fill that void and provide great insight into this wonderfully worthwhile activity.
 I hope that you enjoy my article.
 I believe that the child in your life will find encouragement and inspiration from these books.

 What Is It That Vets Do?

-Vets are responsible for the diagnosis and treatment of animals that are sick or injured as well as the prevention of disease.
+Vets are responsible for the diagnosis and treatment of animals that are sick or injured, as well as the prevention of disease.
 They also provide advice on animal welfare and hygiene.
-Veterinary surgeons will perform surgery and dentistry and when necessary, euthanise animals.
+Veterinary surgeons will perform surgery and dentistry and when necessary, euthanize animals.
 It is a very challenging and responsible occupation—in addition to experiencing the joy of working with animals, you will need to be able to cope with the emotional impact of seeing animals in difficult and upsetting situations and be able to deal sensitively with animal owners who are often distraught at seeing their pets suffer.

 If you are someone who has commitment and dedication to improving the lives of animals, then this may be the career for you.

 A typical day in the life of a vet will include: